-- From our employees, we collect all the required by the labour law data, as well as those required for the effective operation of the company, for which you are completely informed through the employment agreement, as well as the manuals we provide.
+- From our employees, we collect all the data required by the labour law, as well as those required for the effective operation of the company, for which you are completely informed through the employment agreement, as well as the manuals we provide.
 For the record keeping time, you are informed in the same ways.

 - How do we ensure the Security of Personal Data?

-We have taken reasonable organizational and technical measures to protect the information and any other special categories of personal data we collect.
+We have taken reasonable organisational and technical measures to protect the information and any other special categories of personal data we collect.
 Our company follows international standards and practices to ensure the security of our networks.
 We ensure that your personal data are safely and lawfully processed, by complying with the policies for the development and implementation of our procedures.
-For example, the following security measures are used to protect personal data against unauthorized use or any other form of unauthorized processing:
+For example, the following security measures are used to protect personal data against unauthorised use or any other form of unauthorised processing:

-- Our facilities are safe from unauthorized access, with visitor and third-party control, by taking reasonable measures to a possible extent.
+- Our facilities are safe from unauthorised access, with visitor and third-party control, by taking reasonable measures to a possible extent.

-- Access to personal data for the specific purposes is limited to a specific number of authorized employees, based on secure passwords.
+- Access to personal data for the specific purposes is limited to a specific number of authorised employees, based on secure passwords.
 The necessary data transfer is made according to secure procedures.

-- Our staff is committed to our confidentiality rules, with limited access only to the necessary data.
+- Our staff are committed to our confidentiality rules, with limited access only to the necessary data.

-- Special categories of data are accessible by a minimum number of authorized people.
-The hard copy data are locked in cabinets which are accessed only by authorized persons.
+- Special categories of data are accessible by a minimum number of authorised people.
+The hard copy data are locked in cabinets which are accessed only by authorised persons.

 - We select reliable partners, who are also committed, in accordance with Article 28 of the Regulation, with the same obligations regarding the protection of personal data.
 We retain the right to control them according to the Article 28 (3) (η).

-- In computer systems used to process personal data, all technical measures are taken as far as possible to prevent unauthorized access or other processing.
+- In computer systems used to process personal data, all technical measures are taken as far as possible to prevent unauthorised access or other processing.

 - In addition, access to these IT systems is monitored on a permanent basis in order to detect and prevent illegal use at an early stage.
 Although data traffic via the Internet or a website cannot be protected from cyberattacks, we work to maintain physical, electronic and procedural security measures to protect your data.

-Mind The Gap Ltd, receives all the measures so that the recipients of personal data are as least as possible.
+Mind The Gap Ltd, takes all the necessary precautions so that the recipients of personal data are as few as possible.
 The personal data we collect are communicated to third parties, only when the reason of this communication is fully justified.
 Specific personal data, from what we legally collect, may be accessed (or disclosed), as appropriate by:

 - Any supervisory authority within its supervisory role.